WeDot-Engine/WeDot-docs/src/classes/class_gltfstate.md

 - `void` **set_filename** ( value: [`String`](class_string.md) )
 - [`String`](class_string.md) **get_filename** ( )

-The file name associated with this GLTF data.
-If it ends with `.gltf`, this is text-based GLTF, otherwise this is binary GLB.
+The file name associated with this glTF data.
+If it ends with `.gltf`, this is text-based glTF, otherwise this is binary GLB.
 This will be set during import when appending from a file, and will be set during export when writing to a file.
 If writing to a buffer, this will be an empty string.

 <!-- rst-class:: classref-item-separator -->